 Stretch the muscles that pull your shoulders forward.
 And strengthen the muscles that pull your shoulders and spine back.
 These muscles are found along your spine and between your shoulder blades.
 It is best to perform exercises in a face-down position.
 This works your muscles against gravity.
 It also keeps your spine in an extended position.

-Remember, we want to improve your spine extension strength and pull your shoulders back.
+Remember, you want to improve your spine extension strength and pull your shoulders back.

 Perform these exercises daily.
 We recommend a minimum of 3 days per week.
 They are intended to be done without any weights.
-But if they are feeling easy you can hold light dumbbells in your hands.
+But if they are feeling easy you can hold light dumbbells.
 Proper form and building endurance are more important than adding weights.
 Start with 2 sets of 10 to 15 reps.
 Work towards 20 to 30 reps per set.

 Include Abdominal Strengthening Exercises